valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

   The types of files uploaded to the temporary file storage can now be restricted by whitelisting allowed mime-types.
   More information on this feature can be found [here](/using-valtimo/upload/temporary-file-storage.md#whitelisting-file-types-for-uploads)

+* **New service ObjectsService, for access to ObjectenAPI and ObjecttypenAPI** A new service `ObjectsService` has been added to module `zgw/object-management`.
+* This service allows implementations to make calls to ObjectsAPI without needing to explicitly initialize the plugin
+* configurations for every single use.

 * **New feature2**

   Description of the new feature goes here.